AlmaBroman/my-battleships/README.md

    - how feature one works
    - another thing it does

-picture of feature 1
+picture of feature 1 (screendump)

 - feature 2
 - feature 3

-maybe another picture
+maybe another picture(screendump)

 ### Future Features
  - A feature i want to add in the future